stefmolin/pre-commit-workshop/README.md

     python -m pip install pre-commit
     ```

-    See https://docs.python.org/3/library/venv.html for more information and the Windows equivalent if you decide to use venv.
+    See https://docs.python.org/3/library/venv.html for more information and the Windows equivalent if you decide to use `venv`.

 2. Fork and clone this repository.
 If you don't have a GitHub account, you will need to create one to complete this step.
 Please be sure to check for changes (and sync them) before coming to the tutorial.